Discordop/A3-Antistasi-Ulimate/README.md

 <div align="center">
   <h1>Antistasi Ultimate</h1>
   <p>
-        Antistasi Ultimate is a fork version of the Antistasi Plus mission by Socrates, who forked from the Official Antistasi Community who forked from Barbolani.
+        Antistasi Ultimate is a fork version of the Antistasi Plus mission by Socrates, who forked from the Official Antistasi Community, who forked from Barbolani.
   </p>
 </div>